USS Ticonderoga (CV-14): Subsequent operations

-1965–1966 deployment

 Ticonderoga's winter deployment of 1965 and 1966 was her first total combat tour of duty during American involvement in the Vietnam War.
 During her six months in the Far East, the carrier spent a total of 116 days in air operations off the coast of Vietnam dividing her time almost evenly between "Dixie" and "Yankee Stations", the carrier operating areas off South and North Vietnam, respectively.
 Her air group delivered over 8000 ST of ordnance in more than 10,000 combat sorties, with a loss of 16 aircraft, but only five pilots.
 For the most part, her aircraft hit enemy installations in North Vietnam and interdicted supply routes into South Vietnam, including river-borne and coastwise junk and sampan traffic as well as roads, bridges, and trucks on land.
 Specifically, they claimed the destruction of 35 bridges as well as numerous warehouses, barracks, trucks, boats, and railroad cars and severe damage to a major North Vietnamese thermal power plant located at Uong Bi north of Haiphong.
 After a stop at Yokosuka, Japan, from 25 April to 3 May 1966, the warship put to sea to return to the United States.
 On 13 May, she pulled into port at San Diego to end the deployment.

-On 5 December 1965, a Douglas A-4 Skyhawk was lost overboard while the aircraft carrier was 80 mi from Kikai Island, Kagoshima Prefecture, Japan.
+On 5 December 1965, an A-4 Skyhawk was lost overboard while the aircraft carrier was 80 mi from Kikai Island, Kagoshima Prefecture, Japan.
 The aircraft was being rolled from a hangar bay onto an elevator.
 The aircraft had mounted on it a B43 nuclear bomb.
 The pilot, Lieutenant JG Douglas Webster, the A-4E Skyhawk, BuNo 151022, of Attack Squadron VA-56 "Champions", and the nuclear weapon were all lost.
 No public mention was made of the incident at the time and it would not come to light until a 1981 United States Department of Defense report revealed that a one-megaton bomb had been lost.
 Japan then asked for details of the incident.